crypto7world/heritage-gui/README.md

 Usually, protecting yourself against those situations requires one or more trusted third-party with whom you share control of your coins to various degrees.
 The **Heritage wallet** offers a solution without such compromise: you retain exclusive control of your coins.

-The Heritage GUI can interact with the [btcherit.com][heritage-wallet-service] service or manage everything locally.
-On the private keys front, it can either manage them locally, or with the help of a [Ledger](https://www.ledger.com/) hardware-wallet device.
+The Heritage GUI can interact with the [btc-heritage.com][heritage-wallet-service] service or manage everything locally on your computer.
+On the private keys front, it can either manage them locally on your device, or with the help of a [hardware-wallet](#hardware-wallet-support).

 ### I don't want to depend on an online service at all

-And I understand: the Heritage GUI is able to work independently of the service!
+And we understand: the Heritage GUI is able to work independently of the service!
 Provide it a custom Bitcoin Core or Electrum node for synchronization, and manage your Heritage wallet entirely on your own!

 Beware though that you _SHOULD_ make sure you understand what are the caveats of this mode of operation, most importantly that you _HAVE TO_ backup your descriptors: it is even more important than to backup your seed.